KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

    <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>

-Python 3 needs to be installed on your computer as well as the vosk and srt python modules:
+Python 3 needs to be installed on your computer (details see below for Linux and Windows).
+Once Python is installed, :ref:`follow these steps <settings_environment_python>` to put Python into a virtual environment (afterwards Python is copied to the :file:`venv` folder)

+**De-install Python**

+To remove the installed :file:`venv` package got to :menuselection:`Settings --> Kdenlive Settings --> Environment --> Python` and :guilabel:`Delete` :file:`venv`.

+It will completely remove the :file:`venv` folder with all installed packages.
+Note that this does not remove the downloaded models (vosk/whisper) that can still take quite some HD space

 Linux
 ~~~~~